United States men's national basketball team: Current roster

-Roster for the fifth window of 2023 FIBA World Cup qualifiers against Brazil and Colombia.
+On April 17, 2024, the U.S. roster for the 2024 Summer Olympics was announced.
+On July 10, 2024, Kawhi Leonard withdrew from the team due to injury and was replaced by Derrick White.

 Medal leaders

 Olympics

 Until 1992, there were few players who got the opportunity to compete in multiple Olympics.
-Unlike their seasoned and veteran counterparts from Europe, U.S. players usually participated in a single Olympics (with Bob Kurland, Bill Hougland, and Burdette Haldorson being lone exceptions) and after winning a medal turned pro.
-Consequently, prior to 1992, U.S. teams were assembled from scratch every four years.
-After the introduction of NBA players, U.S. teams became more cohesive, and players often chose to compete in more than one Olympic tournament.
+Unlike their seasoned and veteran counterparts from Europe, US players usually participated in a single Olympics (with Bob Kurland, Bill Hougland, and Burdette Haldorson being lone exceptions) and after winning a medal turned pro.
+Consequently, prior to 1992, US teams were assembled from scratch every four years.
+After the introduction of NBA players, US teams became more cohesive, and players often chose to compete in more than one Olympic tournament.